LewisMDillon/Bushy-Park-Social-Tennis/TESTING.md

     ![screenshot](documentation/bug05.png)

-    - To fix this, I removed the slash from the start of the image url.
+    - To fix this, I removed the slash from the start of the image URL.

 ### GitHub **Issues**